-One of my patients asked me this question recently after reading my blog entry about whether pregnant women should eat fish.
+One of my patients recently asked me if pregnant women can eat fish.
 I love fish – low in saturated fats and high in omega 3 fatty acids, it’s a great source of heart-healthy protein.
 I grew up on the coast and as a child was lucky enough to be able to eat beautiful fresh fish.
 So no-one is more disappointed than me that so many fish are too contaminated to be safe.
 However the health benefits outweigh the concerns for me and I do still eat fish.
 I’m just very careful about the kinds of fish I eat.
-Recently whilst surfing the net I came across these handy downloadable guides which tell you which fish are safe in your region.
-What a good idea!

 So what is mercury and how does it get into the fish?
 Mercury is an element that occurs naturally in soil, lakes and oceans.
 Although some mercury is natural, mercury is also released into the environment from man-made sources.
 These include power plants that burn coal as well as waste incinerators, paper processing factories, mines and smelting operations.
 The mercury gets into the air as pollution and then goes into the water when it rains.
 Surface run off can also dump mercury into our lakes and oceans.
 Once there it settles at the bottom of the ocean where it is converted into methyl mercury by bacteria.
 It is this methyl mercury that is more toxic unfortunately.
 Fish absorb the methyl mercury in two ways, both as food and in the water as it passes through their gills.
 The mercury then binds to proteins in the muscles of the fish.